-Cancer survivors report and research shows that good relationships in the workplace are very important in helping with return to work.
-This can include support from co-workers, managers/supervisors and other staff.
+Cancer survivors report and research show that good relationships in the workplace are very important in helping with return to work.
+This can include support from co-workers, managers/supervisors, and other staff.
 You can maintain this support, which you will need for your return to work, by staying in contact with your manager/supervisor and co-workers.

 Here are some ideas on staying connected: